 Musicians Kyle Dixon and Michael Stein used analog tones and an uneasy atmosphere that made Stranger Things such an effective homage to 80's horror.

 In the second season, the pair continued to take the audience with them on their trip through Hawkins with such great tracks like The Return and Soldier.

 Music Supervisor Jamie Dooner

 Music supervisor Jamie Dooner does a fantastic job creating a musical lens that you know these kids are living their life through.
-His ability to use tracks by unknowns like "Insecure" by Brent Faiyaz as well as collaborations like Alina Baraz’s “Electric,” featuring Khalid (listen above) help give a layer of authenticity to the struggles and pleasures of these kids lives.
+His ability to use tracks by unknowns like "Insecure" by Brent Faiyaz as well as collaborations like Alina Baraz’s “Electric,” featuring Khalid help provide a layer of authenticity to the struggles and pleasures of the main characters.

-As more filmmakers find new ways of telling stories through episodic series, it opens up more and more opportunities for music producers to flex their creative muscles.
+As more filmmakers find new ways of telling stories through episodic Netflix soundtracks, it opens up more and more opportunities for music producers to flex their creative muscles.

 We are confident that soundtracks from Netflix, Amazon, and Hulu will continue to break the mold and showcase more flexibility and freedom, which will push creatives to come up with more great soundtracks.

 If you are looking for more examples of music for web series, check out the Best Music from Netflix Shows playlist on our Youtube channel and get inspired for your next project.

 And if you love film scores, learn which ones are our favorites.